nxp-appcodehub/dm-eiq-genai-flow-demonstrator/README.md

 ## Audio setup

-The demo's default audio setup is based on the on-board [WM8962 codec](https://community.nxp.com/pwmxy87654/attachments/pwmxy87654/imx-processors/58279/1/WM8962_v4.2.pdf) present on most EVK's, which manages both input and output through a single 3.5mm jack connector CTIA.
+The demonstrator's default audio setup is based on the on-board [WM8962 codec](https://community.nxp.com/pwmxy87654/attachments/pwmxy87654/imx-processors/58279/1/WM8962_v4.2.pdf) present on most EVK's, which manages both input and output through a single 3.5mm jack connector CTIA.

 However, USB devices for capture/playback can be used with some precautions, see below.